geotech R package

 Summary:

-We have developed Mathcad worksheets for the ground motion prediction equations released in 2008 as part of the Next Generation Attenuation of Ground Motions (NGA-West 1) Project and in 2014 as part of the Enhancement of Next Generation Attenuation Relationships for Western U.S. (NGA-West 2) Project.
+We have developed Mathcad worksheets for the ground-motion models released in 2008 as part of the Next Generation Attenuation of Ground Motions (NGA-West 1) Project and in 2014 as part of the Enhancement of Next Generation Attenuation Relationships for Western U.S. (NGA-West 2) Project.
 Because the Mathcad worksheets present the equations in a highly visual, easy-to-comprehend framework, they allow for users to obtain a greater understanding of the models than otherwise possible, and also allow users to perform calculations on sub-portions of the models that are not readily available in other programs.
-Citations:

 NGA-West 1 worksheets: